TheInvisibleFoe/IISER_notes/PH3102Assignments/ass09/main.typ

    sin^2((pi x)/a) d x = [(2 pi + 3^(3/2))/(6 pi)] V_0 = [1/3 + sqrt(3)/(2 pi) ]V_0   $
 ]
 #answer[
   The perturbation $V_0$ is invariant under parity transformation about $x=a\/2$.
 Thus there will only be mixing with among the states of same parity.
-The ground state is even parity about $x=a\/2$.
-Thus will mix with only the states that have even parity around $a\/2$ which have  $n = 3,5,7 ...$ which are odd eigenstates.
+The ground state has even parity about $x=a\/2$.
+Thus it will mix with only the states that have even parity around $a\/2$ which have  $n = 3,5,7 ...$ which are odd eigenstates.
 The lowest excited state with which it will mix is $psi_3$

   $ E_1^((2)) bar_(n=3) & = abs((bra(psi_3^((0))) V_0 ket(psi_1^((0)))))^2/(E_1^((0)) - E_3^((0)))\
               & =  -( m a^2) /(4 a hbar^2 pi^2) abs(2/a V_o integral_(a/3)^((2a)/3) sin((pi x)/a)sin((3 pi x)/a) d x )^2\